Friends of the Kirk-Bear Canyon Library

 - Sue Trombley, Director (2015)

-Board meetings are held on a Monday each month (fall through spring) at 4 p.m. in the library meeting room.
+Board meetings are held the third Friday of every month (excepting summer months) at 10 a.m. in the library meeting room.
 All members and prospective members are welcome to attend the annual meeting held in October.

 It's Good to be a Friend: A 200-member strong 501(c)(3) tax-deductible organization!